Tornado outbreak of April 13–16, 2012

-From April 13 to 16, 2012, a major tornado outbreak occurred across a large portion of the Great Plains.
+From April 13 to 16, 2012, a major tornado outbreak occurred across a large portion of the Great Plains region of the United States.
 The storms resulted in six tornado-related fatalities, all of which occurred as a result of a nighttime EF3 tornado that caused major damage in and around Woodward, Oklahoma.
 Numerous other tornadoes occurred, including a violent EF4 tornado that passed near Marquette, Kansas, and an EF3 tornado that caused major damage in Wichita.